MicrosoftDocs/win32/desktop-src/properties/props-system-deviceinterface-bluetooth-deviceaddress.md

 # System.DeviceInterface.Bluetooth.DeviceAddress

 Bluetooth device address that represent the serial number for a particular instance of the device.
-Corresponding Bluetooth 16-bit UUID is 0x2A25.

 ## Windows 10, version 1703, Windows 10, version 1607, Windows 10, version 1511, Windows 10, version 1507